 Gravedigger at Nunhead Cemetery, circa 1850

-Nunhead Cemetery and Environs, 1860s (showing proposed local railway lines)
+Nunhead Cemetery, 1860s (showing proposed local railway lines)

 However, until fairly recently the cemetery and its buildings had been allowed to fall into disrepair, and it was not until a lottery heritage grant in the late 1990s that restoration was begun by the above-mentioned groups.
 But a visit to the cemetery in the early 1970s, shortly after it was officially closed, would have been a very different sight from that which greets visitors today.
 James Stevens Curl describes it thus: Nunhead forms a huge wedge of open space, well planted with fine mature trees, in a particularly dismal part of London.
 Unfortunately many will regard this cemetery as an eyesore, for at the time of writing it is prone to savage attacks by vandals.
 The Dissenters’ Chapel has been demolished, and the charming, light, and feathery Anglican Chapel is daily being reduced to a ruin.
 The catacombs have been broken into and coffins have been thrown to the ground.
 Monuments have been smashed.
 Both gate lodges have been reduced to dereliction.
 Similar damage is reported from Highgate.